umbraco/UmbracoDocs/umbraco-cloud/set-up/manage-subscriptions/new-shop/README.md

 You will see an overview of your organization on Umbraco Cloud.
 From here you can see the information about the organization.

-To see the subscribtions running under your organization click on "Subscriptions" in the side menu
+To see the subscriptions running under your organization click on "Subscriptions" in the side menu

 ![Your subscriptions](../images/subscriptions.png)